-The project is located within the boundaries of a "specific plan" prepared by the City of Perris called the Perris Valley Commerce Center Specific Plan (PVCCSP) (City of Perris 2011).
+The Ramona Gateway Project is located within the boundaries of a "specific plan" prepared by the City of Perris called the Perris Valley Commerce Center Specific Plan (PVCCSP) (City of Perris 2011).
 The PVCCSP includes Environmental Impact Report (EIR) mitigation measures addressing cultural resource impacts, which include paleontological resources.
-In the PVCCSP EIR, Mitigation Measure (MM) Cultural 1 outlines the requirements for preparation of a Phase I cultural resources study (City of Perris 2011), which has been completed through the preparation of this assessment.
-MM Cultural 5 would be applicable to the proposed project should a Mitigation Monitoring and Reporting Program (MMRP) be proposed (City of Perris 2011).
-Since an MMRP is outlined in this assessment (refer to Section VI, Recommendations), MM Cultural 5 is satisfied but must be approved prior to the issuance of grading permits.
+In the PVCCSP

+EIR, Mitigation Measure (MM) Cultural 1 outlines the requirements for preparation of a Phase I cultural resources study (City of Perris 2011), which has been completed through the preparation of this assessment.
+MM Cultural 5 would be applicable to the proposed Ramona Gateway Project should a Mitigation Monitoring and Reporting Program (MMRP) be proposed (City of Perris 2011).
+Since an MMRP is outlined in this assessment for the Ramona Gateway Project (refer to Section VI, Recommendations), MM Cultural 5 is satisfied but must be approved prior to the issuance of grading permits.
 The City has subsequently modified PVCCSP EIR MM Cultural 5; the modified mitigation measure applicable to the Project is presented below: